styxit/HTPC-Manager/README.md

  - Link to a copy/paste of your logfile with clear debug info of the error on [PASTEBIN](http://www.pastebin.com)

 #### How to enable detailed logs
-1. Shutdown HTPC-Manager
+1. Shutdown HTPC Manager
 2. Start Htpc.py --loglevel debug (Do NOT start with --debug)
-3. Start HTPC-Manager and wait for error to occure again
+3. Start HTPC Manager and wait for error to occure again

 HTPC Manager
 =====